Guelph and Goderich Railway: G2G Rail Trail

 The 127-km line between Guelph and Goderich was abandoned by the CPR in 1988.
 The Province of Ontario purchased the land shortly thereafter with the intention of protecting an infrastructure corridor.
 The original plan was to build a water supply pipeline from Lake Huron to Guelph.
 As a result of amendments to the Great Lakes Water Quality Agreement (GLWQA), before construction could begin, this usage was prohibited.
 The corridor was retained for future use and designated an interim use for non-motorized recreation.
 Various organizations such as the Maitland Trail Association and Kissing Bridge Trail Association have subsequently leased portions of the land from the province.
 Over the next 20 years, upkeep varied from total neglect to carefully maintained as narrated in Lynda Wilson's vivid descriptions while walking the full trail in 2015.

 Connecting portions have been opened as the G2G Rail Trail, a recreational trail for use by walkers, hikers and bikers.
 G2G Rail Trail Inc. is a non-profit charitable organization.

 In the summer of 2020 a team of students and local volunteers completed a total refurbishment from end to end which included brush clearing, grading and surfacing with stone dust.

+In June of 2024 a tunnel was added under County Road 25 outside of Blyth to improve safety by eliminating a crossing between the trail and the road.